Blue mussel: Reproduction

 Mussels have separate sexes.
 Once the sperm and eggs are fully developed they are released into the water column for fertilization.
 Although there are about 10,000 sperm per egg, large proportions of eggs deposited by blue mussels are never fertilized.
 As few as 1% of larvae that do mature ever reach adulthood.
 The majority are eaten by predators before completing metamorphosis.

 The reproductive strategy seen in blue mussels is characteristic of planktotrophs.
 By minimizing nutrients in egg production to the bare minimum they are able to maximize the number of gametes produced.
 If the adult mussels are stressed during the beginning of gametogenesis, the process is terminated.
 When stressed while fresh gametes are present, adult mussels reabsorb gametes.
 Larvae viability is also affected by the condition of parents: high water temperatures, pollutants and scarcity of food, during gamete production.
 The reduction in viability is probably due to the lack of lipid reserves distributed to the eggs.

+Monitor of environmental DNA damage

+Blue mussels are used for monitoring marine pollution based on their tendency to accumulate numerous pollutants from their natural environment.
+Upon in vivo exposure of blue mussels (Mytilus edulis) to either of two metals of environmental concern, cadmium or chromium, it was found that both of these metals induce DNA strand breakage, and also impair different DNA repair capacities in the tissues of these mussels.